 The Braintree Art Association has been participating in group exhibitions for over 40 years, with a membership of over 200 amateur and professional South Shore artists.
 This exhibition - an annual Thayer event for over 30 years - represents a broad scope of subject matters and various media and techniques.

-An annual representative showing of artwork completed by students (grades 6-12) during the school year.
-Media and processes represented include painting, drawing, printmaking, pottery, photography, graphic design, and architectural design.
+An annual representative showing of artwork completed by students in grades 6 to 12 during the school year.
+Media and processes include painting, drawing, printmaking, pottery, photography, 3-D design, and architectural design.